nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 If you enter the member class and member code correctly, the system displays the Security Server  owner’s name as registered in the X-Road Central Server.

 * Security Server code (**reference data: 2.4**), which is chosen by the Security Server  administrator and which has to be unique across all the Security Server s belonging to the same X-Road member.
 * Software token’s PIN (**reference data: 1.4**).
 The PIN will be used to protect the keys stored in the software token.
-The PIN must be stored in a secure place, because it will be no longer possible to use or recover the private keys in the token once the PIN has been lost.
+Note!
+Store the PIN in a secure place, because it will not be pssible to use or recover the private keys in the token if you lose the PIN.

 ### 4.4 Security Server registration

-After the Security Server Sidecar is configured, you need to register it in the Central Server, information about how to configure the Security Server Sidecar on the Central Server can be found on the  [Security Server user guide.](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#31-configuring-the-signing-key-and-certificate-for-the-security-server-owner)
+After the Security Server Sidecar has been configured, you need to register it in the Central Server.
+You can find instructions on how to configure the Security Server Sidecar on the Central Server in the [Security Server user guide.](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#31-configuring-the-signing-key-and-certificate-for-the-security-server-owner)

 ## 5 Back up and Restore

-Information of how to backup and restore the Security Server Sidecar can be found on the [Security Server User guide](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#13-back-up-and-restore).
+You can find information on how to backup and restore the Security Server Sidecar in the [Security Server User guide](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#13-back-up-and-restore).

 The Security Server Sidecar stores its configuration in the local file system folder: